Great Northern Railway (U.S.): Later history

 During World War II, the Army moved its Military Railway Service (MRS) headquarters to Fort Snelling, Minnesota.
 The MRS worked collaboratively with commercial railroading in the U.S. The Great Northern sponsored the 704th Grand Railroad Division.
 It was the second Grand Division that the Army stood up.
 The Great Northern also sponsored the 732nd Railroad Operating Battalion (ROB).
 They were one of two spearhead ROBs.
 The 732nd operated in support of the Patton's 3rd Armored Division crossing into Germany with them.
 The Officers of the 732nd were all previous employees of the Great Northern.

 On March 2, 1970, the Great Northern, together with the Northern Pacific Railway, the Chicago, Burlington and Quincy Railroad and the Spokane, Portland and Seattle Railway, merged to form the Burlington Northern Railroad.
 The BN operated until 1996 when it merged with the Atchison, Topeka and Santa Fe Railway to form the Burlington Northern and Santa Fe Railway.

 Passenger service

 GN operated various passenger trains, but the Empire Builder was their premier passenger train.
 It was named in honor of James J. Hill, known as the "Empire Builder."
 Amtrak still operates the Empire Builder today, running it over the old Great Northern's Northern Transcon north of St. Paul.
+The GN had commuter service in the Minneapolis area running between Great Northern Depot and Hutchinson.